kamilaworonicz-ba/hostess-application-onboarding-improvement/docs/02_requirements.md

 ### BR-01 — Training and Production Application Usage

-The training version may be used only for onboarding and practice.
+The production application may be used only during actual field work.
+Training activity must be performed in the training environment.

-Real customer surveys must be collected using the production application.
+### BR-02 - Training Completion

-### BR-02* - NEW BUSSINES RULE?
-A new hostess must complete the core training scenario before her first independent field shift.
+New hostesses are expected to complete the core training scenario before their first independent field shift.

 ---